joaoqcouto/PolieDRO.jl/docs/src/models.md

 \end{align}
 ```

-A point $x$ can then be evaluated as below:
+A point $x$ can then be predicted as below:

 $$\hat{y} = \beta_0 + \beta_1^Tx$$